Homemade Furniture Polish – Easy Natural Recipe

 To use:

-• Shake well and dip clean cloth.
+• Shake well and dip clean cloth or spray.
 Wipe onto wood surface.
 A little goes a long way.

 • I like to rub it onto the wood surface and then go over it with a new clean towel to rub in or remove any extra oil.